 Outside of the office, you can find me on hiking trails, dancing in the studio, or flowing on a yoga mat.
 At home, I love curling up with a good book and my orange tabby, Mylo, who’s always happy to join me for a quiet moment of rest.

-Tara is supervised by Monica Mason, LCSW.
+(Tara is supervised by Monica Mason, LCSW.)

 Monica Mason, Owner & LCSW

+• I work with adults navigating complex trauma, burn out and attachment wounds.
+I help people move from survival mode and performance to building a life rooted in their authentic self.
 I feel that healing doesn’t always have to be so serious (though we’ll tackle the serious stuff too).
 My approach to therapy is rooted in connection, curiosity, and compassion with the understanding that every journey is unique.
 I am dedicated to providing an affirmative, inclusive, and non-judgemental space to explore your inner processes and external experiences that have led you here today.
 Together, we’ll reconnect with the parts of yourself that may feel lost or hidden.

 Memberships: